 Heavy items like books, CDs, and canned goods are best for small boxes.
 Books should be packed flat, with the largest and heaviest books at the bottom.
 Once you’ve filled the box with books, use plenty of packing paper to fill the gaps.
 You could also use clothing or stuffed animals to fill the box — they’re lightweight and they need to be packed too!

 Also consider using small boxes for easily grouped items like small picture frames, the miscellaneous stuff in your office desk drawers, or your silverware.
 For kitchen knives, use the knife guards, if available.
 Wrap fragile items like picture frames and knick-knacks in packing paper before putting them in the box.
 Got something extra fragile?
-Consider triple-wrapping it in bubble-wrap, taping down each layer.
+Consider triple-wrapping it in bubble cushioning roll, taping down each layer.
 It may be a pain to unwrap, but you’ll appreciate it arriving in one piece!

 Medium Boxes as a Catch-All